-International Financial Reporting Standards (IFRS) requires the CDC to account for these purchases as a financial asset as opposed to inventory, because transfer of control is not deemed to have occurred from an accounting standpoint.
+International Financial Reporting Standards (IFRS) require the CDC to account for these purchases as a financial asset as opposed to inventory, because transfer of control is not deemed to have occurred from an accounting standpoint.
 This financial asset is reported in "Plan C repurchase agreements" on the Statement of Financial Position.
 The cheese is held as collateral against the financial asset.
-As at July 31, 2022, the balance of outstanding Plan C repurchase agreements is \$10.09 million compared to \$18.93 million as at July 31, 2021.
-The quantity of cheese held as collateral for these repurchase agreements on July 31, 2022, totalled 1,121 tonnes.
-The decrease is due to the expiry of many contracts, resulting in the buyback of the underlying inventory.
+As at July 31, 2023, the balance of outstanding Plan C repurchase agreements is \$11.99 million compared to \$10.09 million as at July 31, 2022.
+The quantity of cheese held as collateral for these repurchase agreements on July 31, 2023, totalled 1,333 tonnes.